-The LTM4630 is designed for low output voltage ripple noise and good transient response.
-The bulk output capacitors defined as C{OUT} are chosen with low enough effective series resistance (ESR) to meet the output voltage ripple and transient requirements.
-C{OLIT} can be a low ESR tantalum capacitor, the low ESR polymer capacitor or ceramic capacitor.
-The typical output capacitance range for each output is from 200μF to 470μF.
+The LTM4630-1 is designed for low output voltage ripple noise and good transient response.
+The bulk output capacitors defined as COLIT are chosen with low enough effective series resistance (ESR) to meet the output voltage ripple and transient requirements.
+Cour can be a low ESR tantalum capacitor, the low ESR polymer capacitor or ceramic capacitor.
+The typical output capacitance range for each output is from 200μF to 470μF per output channel.
 Additional output filtering may be required by the system designer, if further reduction of output ripples or dynamic transient spikes is required.
-Table 4 shows a matrix of different output voltages and output capacitors to minimize the voltage droop and overshoot during a 4.5A/μs transient.
-The table optimizes total equivalent ESR and total bulk capacitance to optimize the transient performance.
-Stability criteria are considered in the Table 4 matrix, and the Analog Devices μModule Power Design Tool will be provided for stability analysis.
+Table 4 shows a matrix of different output voltages and output capacitors to minimize the voltage droop and overshoot to achieve ±3% transient accuracy during a 25% load step.
+In multi LTM4630-1 paralleling applications, Table 4 RC compensation value is still valid in terms of having one set of RC filters on each of the paralleling modules while connecting all the COMP, FB and VOLIT pins together.
+See Figure 28 and Multiphase Operation section.
+Table 4 optimizes total equivalent ESR and total bulk capacitance to optimize the transient performance.
+Stability criteria are considered in the Table 4 matrix, and the Analog Devices μModule power design tool will be provided for stability analysis.
 Multiphase operation will reduce effective output ripple as a function of the number of phases.
 Application Note 77 discusses this noise reduction versus output ripple current cancellation, but the output capacitance should be considered carefully as a function of stability and transient response.
-The Analog Devices $\mu\text{Module Power Design Tool}$ can calculate the output ripple reduction as the number of implemented phases increases by N times.
+The Analog Devices μModule power design tool can calculate the output ripple reduction as the number of implemented phases increases by N times.
 A small value 10Ω to 50Ω resistor can be place in series from V{OUT} to the V{OUTS} pin to allow for a bode plot analyzer to inject a signal into the control loop and validate the regulator stability.
 The same resistor could be place in series from V{OUT} to DIFFP and a bode plot analyzer could inject a signal into the control loop and validate the regulator stability.